13 Ways to Save Money on Groceries

 You might assume that the convenience of curbside pickup and home delivery would cost more, but savvy shoppers can save money on groceries this way, too.

-Check to see if your grocery store offers free online ordering and pickup.
-You can put your order together at home and check each item’s current price against competitors to be sure it’s a good deal.
-Best of all, shopping from home lets you avoid all those tempting impulse buys.
+Some grocery stores offer free online ordering and pickup.
+Put your order together at home while price-checking against competitors to ensure you're getting a good deal.
+Plus, shopping from home lets you avoid all those tempting impulse buys.

 The savings you rack up by shopping this way may even cover the delivery cost, so check your local store's fees to be sure.